Jack Finney: Writing career

+Themes

+Scholars and critics frequently note Finney's sustained fascination with time and time travel, which became one of the defining through-lines of his work.
+The Encyclopedia of Science Fiction observes that from early in his career he repeatedly "experimented" with time-travel concepts in short fiction — most famously in "The Third Level" (1950), about a man who accidentally wanders onto the third level of New York's Grand Central Terminal.
+He soon realizes that he has stumbled upon a direct passage to 1894.
+The 1951 story "I'm Scared" told the tale of a man wearing 19th-century clothes who was hit by a car in 1951.
+Finney's 1968 novel The Woodrow Wilson Dime again explored the possibilities of time travel; "the dime of the title allows the novel's hero to enter a parallel world in which he achieves fame by composing the musicals of Oscar Hammerstein and inventing the zipper".
+Finney again explored the theme at novel length in Time and Again (1970) and its sequel From Time to Time (1995).
+These novels, and the stories — collected in About Time (1986, Simon & Schuster) — helped solidify his reputation for imaginative treatments of altered or overlapping timelines.

+Another consistent motif identified in criticism is Finney's focus on ordinary individuals placed in extraordinary or uncanny situations.
+As a writer, he excelled at depicting the collision of the everyday and the fantastic, highlighting how commonplace settings and unassuming protagonists form the backdrop for sudden incursions of the mysterious or supernatural.
+This interplay between the familiar and the fantastical, whether through time travel or subtle shifts in reality, became central to his appeal across short stories and novels.

 Personal life and death

-Finney married Marguerite Guest, and they had two children, Kenneth and Marguerite.
+Finney married Marguerite Guest, and they had two children: Kenneth and Marguerite.
 He moved with his family to California in the early 1950s, eventually setting in Mill Valley.

-Finney was a shy and private man who rarely granted interviews.
+Finney was a shy and private man, who rarely granted interviews.
 For decades he declined publicity and avoided public literary life, speaking to journalists only late in his career.
 A 1995 New York Times Magazine article noted his quiet routines and strong attachment to family life, including the support he received from his wife and children.
 It also highlighted his eccentric streak, reflected in his lifelong fascination with the past, his habit of collecting old magazines and photographs, and the deep personal pleasure he took in researching earlier eras.

 Finney died of pneumonia and emphysema in Greenbrae, California, at the age of 84.

 Awards

 In 1987, Finney was given the World Fantasy Award—Life Achievement at the World Fantasy Convention, held in Nashville, Tennessee.

-The Third Level, Knox College's science fiction and fantasy publication, is named for alumnus Finney's short story "The Third Level", published in The Magazine of Fantasy & Science Fiction in October 1952.
+The Third Level, Knox College's online science fiction and fantasy publication, is named for alumnus Finney's short story "The Third Level", published in The Magazine of Fantasy & Science Fiction in October 1952.